hfukada/fukadaus/_posts/2018-08-19-aac-chaahan.md

     ![Pepper pepper pepper]({{ "/assets/img/aac_chaahan/pepper.jpg" }}){:width="600px"}

 13. Make a mound and serve it on a plate.
 Look how great that looks.
-You are now a professional amatuer part time unpaid cooking food artisan.
+You are now a professional amateur part time unpaid cooking food artisan.

     ![Finished!]({{ "/assets/img/aac_chaahan/finished.jpg" }}){:width="600px"}